 This is fantastic--a fourth grade teacher's entire curriculum with a lot of extras.
 I feel guilty listing this, but it is so well done, I can't help but admire her site...and share it.

 Greg Tang Math was recommended to us by one of my daughter's teachers.
 The website has fun, creative math games and worksheets.
-There are many pages to explore so click away at the different icons on top and you'll be pleasantly surprised with all that it has to offer.
+There are many pages to explore so click away at the different icons and you'll be pleasantly surprised with all that it has to offer.
 Our last names are similar but I have no affiliation with this website or the people involved with the website.
 I just like it as a parent.

 IXL.com has online exercises for math, language arts, science and social studies.
-There are free and paid contents to explore.
+There are many free and paid contents to explore.

 Have fun and explore away!